Home / All Recipes / Chinese / Chinese Chicken Herbal Soup

-Chinese chicken herbal soup recipe as taught by my Grandma to my Mom and finally to me, with photo guide and links to gather all the necessary Chinese herbs to prepare this healing herbal soup.
+Chinese chicken herbal soup recipe handed down from Grandma to Mom and finally to me, with guides to help you get the necessary herbs for this classic herbal soup.

 Chinese herbs for the herbal soup